 Nonprofit Statement of Activities

-The nonprofit Statement of Activities also refers to your income statement.
+The Statement of Activities is the nonprofit version of an income statement.
 It summarizes your revenues and expenses for a specific period and allows both your organization and stakeholders to understand how you’re managing your resources.

 The main categories of a nonprofit Statement of Activities are:

 • Revenues and Support.
 This category represents resources or funds your organization receives.
-These may include revenue earned from selling goods and providing services or support recognized from contributions and fundraising events.
+You may earn revenue from selling goods, providing services, or managing investments, while you can garner support from individual contributions, fundraising events, and grants.

 • Change in Net Assets.
 Similar to net income in a for-profit, the change in net assets represents the difference between revenues and expenses for the period.